jsalignon/cactus/docs/1_Intro/Quick_start.md

 params.enable_tower          = true
 ```

-Downloading references and test datasets:
+One can then download references and test datasets for *C. elegans* with this command:
 ```
-nextflow run jsalignon/cactus/scripts/download/download.nf -r main -latest --test_datasets --references -profile singularity --species worm
+NXF_VER=22.10.8 nextflow run jsalignon/cactus/scripts/download/download.nf -r main -latest --test_datasets --references -profile singularity --species worm
 ```

-This command should download the references and downloading tools in the directories specified by the corresponding parameters, and it should download 3 folders: parameters, design and data, in the current folder for the chosen test dataset.
+This should download the references and the containers/virtual environments in user-specified parameters (i.e., params.references_dir for reference and params.singularity_cache_dir for singularity images), and it should download the test dataset in the current folder which takes the form of 3 folders: parameters, design and data.
+Please read the [Inputs](/docs/3_Inputs/3_Inputs.md) section for details on what the folders contain.

->**_Note_:** Test datasets are also available for the species fly, human and mouse.
+>**_Note_:** Test datasets are also available for the species *d. melanogaster* (fly), *m. musculus* (mouse), and *h. sapiens* (human).
 They can be tested by changing the *--species* argument.
 >**_Note_:** On some platforms, Nextflow should be called with a './' before (i.e., *./nextflow run...*).

-Running Cactus (and downloading containers):
+Then, one can run Cactus and download all container images/virtual environments using this command:
 ```
-nextflow run jsalignon/cactus -profile singularity -params-file parameters/full_test.yml -r main -latest
+NXF_VER=22.10.8 nextflow run jsalignon/cactus -profile singularity -params-file parameters/full_test.yml -r main -latest
 ```

 One can update the pipeline using this command: